google/applied-machine-learning-intensive/v2/xx_misc/regular_expressions/slides.md

 # Regular Expressions (Regex)

 <!--
-In this unit, we will learn about a powerful data processing tool: regular expressions.
+In this unit we will learn about a powerful data processing tool: regular expressions.
 -->

 ---

-# What are regular expressions?
+# What Are Regular Expressions?

 - Expressive patterns used for string matching
 - Can also be used to replace or modify text